gabrielemartire/control_badge_reader/README.md

 0 - EXIT
 select model:
 ```
-Subsequently we will choose the action from those available (`5` in this example), for example 'access section';
-the 'available actions' selection screen will be shown:
+Subsequently we will choose the action from those available (`5 - ACCESS` in this example), after that the 'available actions' selection screen will be shown:
 ```python
 available actions:
 1 - ENTER A SPECIFICA AREA WITH A SPECIFIC BADGE (create new access)